There is nothing in the world like sipping wine in Argentina while staring at the immense Andes. Nothing.

 Wineries are horrible at returning calls, emails, etc. In fact, I would like to personally thank Achaval Ferrer and Alta Vista: they are the ONLY two wineries who responded to my email within a day.
 Many of the winery websites have numbers which are incorrect, or simply don´t answer them, and in several cases (I´m talking to you, Atamisque… and Terranzas de los Andes… and Nieto Senetiner… and Andeluna… and Cavas de Weinert) they just simply don´t get back to you.
 I am STILL awaiting those return emails, guys!

 For this reason, it might be in your best interest to go with a tour group.
 Tour groups are great for many reasons: most importantly, they bring ease to the traveler who is probably more than a little lost while in a foreign country.

-Feel free to contact me personally if you have any questions or if you would like help organizing a tour: I am more than happy to help.
+Feel free to contact me personally if you have any questions: I am more than happy to help.
 Enjoy your time in Mendoza!